1. The Bahmani Sultanate was founded in which year?

 77. Who was the first Bahmani ruler to adopt Persian customs and court culture extensively?

-a) Hasan Bahman Shah
+A) Hasan Bahman Shah

-b) Feroz Shah Bahmani
+B) Feroz Shah Bahmani

-c) Ahmad Shah I Wali
+C) Ahmad Shah I Wali

-d) Muhammad Shah II
+D) Muhammad Shah II

 Explanation: Feroz Shah introduced Persian court manners, luxurious lifestyles, and encouraged Persian scholars.

-78. Mahmud Gawan introduced revenue reforms by fixing land revenue at:
+78. Mahmud Gawan introduced revenue reforms by fixing land revenue at__________.

-a) One-fourth of produce
+A) One-fourth of produce

-b) One-third of produce
+B) One-third of produce

-c) One-sixth of produce
+C) One-sixth of produce

-d) One-half of produce
+D) One-half of produce

 Explanation: Land revenue was assessed as one-third of produce, payable in cash or kind.

-79. The Bahmani Sultanate’s decline was hastened most by:
+79. The Bahmani Sultanate’s decline was hastened most by__________.

-a) Shift of capital to Bidar
+A) Shift of capital to Bidar

-b) Rise of Dakhani–Afaqi conflicts
+B) Rise of Dakhani–Afaqi conflicts

-c) Portuguese invasion
+C) Portuguese invasion

-d) Weak agricultural base
+D) Weak agricultural base

 Explanation: Rivalries between local Dakhanis and foreign Afaqis created political instability.